OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 There is also a [USE_CASES](./USE_CASES.md) document.
 > The WebComponents presented here live in their own repo, at <https://github.com/OlivierLD/WebComponents>.
 > They can be seen live at <https://olivierld.github.io/webcomponents/gallery.html> (it's a biiiiig file).

+Examples of Web Admin features will also be presented (in other modules, like [RESTNavServer](../RESTNavServer/README.md)).

 # To production
 See the script `to.prod.sh`.
 It will generate an archive that can be deployed on